-Thanks to UWE Bristol's real world education focus, UWE Bristol placement students can make a real difference to your business whilst putting their newly gained skills into practice.
+Thanks to UWE Bristol's real world education focus, our placement students can make a real difference to your business whilst putting their newly gained skills into practice.

-- The length of a placement can vary between a few days to a full academic year.
+- The length can vary from a few days to a full academic year.

 - Placements are usually, but not always, paid and are assessed by the University as part of the programme of study.

 - Students on a sandwich placement can join your team for an academic year, usually between the second and third years of their degree course.

 - Placement students can provide temporary cover, add new skills to your workforce, or offer additional resource to focus on a specific project.

 - Employers are required to provide ongoing support and a mentor for the placement student.

 - If you want to expand into new markets, we have a diverse range of overseas students who can offer relevant language skills and experience of other cultures.

 Sandwich placement options are available on a wide range of undergraduate courses.
 If you cannot see the relevant course information to suit your role here, please contact us for further advice.
 There are many more courses which include a work-based learning element.

 What to do before a sandwich placement starts